ShaunHan/acat/README.md

 <img src="images/fcc111_0.75ml.png"  width="400" height="240">

 The code can generate coverage patterns for various surfaces and nanoparticles.
+Below shows all well-defined patterns.
 ![](images/all_coverage_patterns.png)